flaviobarbosaisi/Jetson-Obj-Security/README.md

 ## Usage

-Download the yolo weights from [here](https://drive.google.com/file/d/1z_uqgPwsyQbfoNpk4vHIo8IXTZcSX9wr/view?usp=sharing) and place in the "**model**" folder.
+Download the YOLO weights from [here](https://drive.google.com/file/d/1z_uqgPwsyQbfoNpk4vHIo8IXTZcSX9wr/view?usp=sharing) and place in the "**model**" folder.
 Modify the *FILE_PATH* variable to zero to access the usb webcam and *SUB_PATH* to the model directory.
 In case of testing with recorded video, modify *FILE_PATH* variable to the specific video path.
-There is a sample [here]().
+There is a sample [here](https://drive.google.com/drive/folders/1fPqe5gvea7AtnlgAdFLNLum493Efg4Wu?usp=sharing).